Israel's Herzog to face tensions on Washington visit

 On Monday, Biden invited Netanyahu to the United States for an official visit later this year.

-Biden had held off extending the invitation out of concern over Jewish settlements and a planned overhaul that critics say would strip Israel's highest court of much of its power and prompted anti-government protests in Israel for months.
+Biden had held off extending the invitation out of concern over Jewish settlements and a planned overhaul that critics say would strip Israel's highest court of much of its power and that has driven protests in Israel for months, including on Tuesday.

 SPEECH BOYCOTTS